Published on June 10, 2013 by Dr. Randal S. Olson

 Have you ever wondered if an AI could outplay you at Space Invaders?
 Wonder no more.
-Matthew Hausknecht and his colleagues from the University of Texas at Austin report that they have evolved a single AI controller that beats the highest recorded scores of several Atari games.
+Matthew Hausknecht and his colleagues from the University of Texas at Austin report that they have evolved an AI controller that beats the highest recorded scores of several Atari games.

 After several days of virtual training, the AI controller had undergone a training montage equalling that of Rocky Balboa.
 While at first the best AI controller could barely even figure out how to play the games, it now stepped into the ring and took the highest scoring title for several of the Atari games.
 This performance is particularly impressive because it was accomplished by the same AI controller design, whereas most researchers usually have to customize their AI design for each game.